 The Uffizi Gallery is the number 1 draw in Florence.
 It’s arguably one of the most famous museums in the world, and houses some of the most spectacular art and sculpture you’ll ever see under one roof.

 Giorgio Vasari designed the Uffizi building in 1581 for Granduca Francisco de’ Medici, son of Cosimo I. Originally the building was intended for offices and as a meeting place for the magistrates, since it was adjacent to the Medici Palace.
 The gallery is now home to famous artworks by Botticelli, Caravaggio, Raffaello, Leonardo da Vinci and more.
 Just a few of the most well-known pieces here include Medusa by Caravaggio, the Birth of Venus by Sandro Botticelli, and one of my personal favourites, the Laocoön and his Sons by Baccio Bandinelli.

 Due to its popularity, however, the queue to get in is usually quite lengthy.
 If you don’t want to stand in line for hours, you can (and should) purchase your tickets in advance.

 Reduced Price: European Union citizens aged 18 to 25

 As for the Piazza della Signoria, this is a large public square just outside the Uffizi Gallery.
 Numerous sculptures and fountains decorate this large open area, which is a great way to pass the time as you’re waiting to get into the Uffizi.

 For more detailed information on many of the sculptures in the piazza, check out my previous post here.

-The piazza also boasts numerous restaurants and cafes to satisfy your hunger in between sites, but I would recommend avoiding this area for food.
+The piazza also boasts numerous restaurants and cafes to satisfy your hunger in between sites.
+But I would recommend avoiding this general area for food.
 Major squares such as the piazza are tourist traps, and it’s common for restaurants to overcharge gullible tourists.
 Instead, walk a few blocks off the beaten track and find a quieter street to grab a bite.